 To see last year’s work go to Diary 2018

-Dial Hill – bramble roots are grubbed out from a patch scrub-cleared last January while the area around 2 mature walnut trees is brush-cut to improve access and amenity value.
+Dial Hill – bramble roots are grubbed out from a patch scrub-cleared last January while two areas around walnut trees are brush-cut to improve access and amenity value.

 More clearing along the main path through Strawberry Hill Woods (the Fir Woods)

 Strawberry Hill – sycamore shoots arising from self-set saplings felled 2 years ago are cut.